Improving access to high-quality diabetes care

 - Western Maryland Health System (Cumberland, Maryland)

-The University of Chicago serves as the National Program Office for Bridging the Gap.
-It is supporting the grantee organizations’ programs, leading the cross-site program evaluation, and building a national public-private partnership to help reduce disparities in diabetes care.
+The University of Chicago served as the National Program Office for Bridging the Gap.
+It supported the grantee organizations’ programs, leading the cross-site program evaluation, and building a national public-private partnership to help reduce disparities in diabetes care.

 1 Centers for Disease Control and Prevention.
-National diabetes statistics report 2020: Estimates of diabetes and its burden in the United States. www.cdc.gov/diabetes/pdfs/data/statistics/national-diabetes-statistics-report.pdf.
+National diabetes statistics report website. https://www.cdc.gov/diabetes/data/statistics-report/index.html.
+Accessed April 6, 2023.